gcjbr/kissa-blockchain/README.md

 # 🐈‍⬛ Kissa-blockchain

-Just my atempt of understanding blockchain and crypto by creating my own.
+Just my atempt at understanding blockchain and crypto by creating my own.